 The Board is responsible for review and oversight of Elme's cybersecurity risks and the programs and steps implemented by management to assess, manage and mitigate such risks.
 In the event of a cybersecurity incident, the Board is informed and updated by the incident response team as appropriate.
 Executive management provides regular updates during board meetings to help ensure that our trustees are informed about the evolving threat landscape and our risk management strategies.
-The Board receives a cyber update from the CIO on an annual basis.
-The Board receives communications via email from the CIO on topics of interest throughout the year.
+The Board merest unougnout the year.